 The project includes components related to site characterization, monitoring, calculations, and data evaluation.
 Engineering efforts for design of the site characterization program are also anticipated to be required.
-The major phases of the project in the anticipated order of completion are discussed below:
+The major phases of the project in the anticipated order of completion are discussed below.
+Where applicable, these items have been revised to reflect work completed since November 2024 and the anticipated schedule moving forward.